 How it’s Performed?

-- The patient’s arm is positioned in 90 degrees of abduction in the coronal plane and approximately 80 degrees of external rotation.
+The patient’s arm is positioned in 90 degrees of abduction in the coronal plane and approximately 80 degrees of external rotation with the elbow flexed.

 What does a positive Internal Rotation Resistance Stress Test mean?